benjkr/package-resolver/README.md

 In the future you will be able to get packages based on the distro version.

 ## Programming languages packages
-At the moment no implementation, But in the future you will be able to download packages based on the language version, and os distro.
+At the moment only python and node are implemented, But in the future you will be able to download packages based on the language version, and os distro.
 For example: TensorFlow version x.x.x for Ubuntu 20.04 AND Python 3.8

 ## Requirements